onyx-and-iris/voicemeeter-api-ruby/README.md

     vmr.strip[1].mute = true
     puts vmr.strip[1].mute  '=> true'
     # If you find this more verbose you may pass an argument value
+    # This is true for any parameter that accepts a boolean value
     vmr.strip[2].mute(ON)
     puts vmr.strip[2].mute  '=> true'
 end